-Unless the person obtaining consent is fluent in the prospective subject's language, an interpreter will be necessary to facilitate the consent discussion.
-Preferably someone who is independent of the subject (ie, not a family member) should assist in presenting information and obtaining consent.
+An interpreter will be necessary to facilitate the consent discussion.
+Preferably someone who based on clinical setting guidance.
+This person is independent of the subject (ie, not a family member) assists in presenting the information and obtaining consent.
 Whenever possible, interpreters should be provided copies of the translated consent, or short form and the IRB-approved consent script (typically the English-language version of the consent document) generally 24-48 hours, if possible, before the consent discussion with the subject.
 If the interpreter also serves as the witness, the interpreter may sign the translated consent, or short form consent document and script, as the witness and should note "Interpreter" under the signature line.
 The person obtaining consent must document that the "short form" process was used in the subject's research record, including the name of the interpreter.